Seven Reasons You Can Foster a Cat —

 All right.
 Well, this gets you partly off the hook.
 But wouldn’t your foster kitty like a friend?

 While this article is specific to cats its message applies to most other animals and rescue groups.
-Of course, every rescue group has different expectations of fosters, but it’s true across the board that fosters are desperately needed and fostering is immensely rewarding.
+Of course, every rescue group has different expectations of fosters, but it’s true across the board that fosters are needed and fostering is immensely rewarding.